ahmad-buhari/python-basics/README.md

 ## Basic Knowledege
 - When creating a variable, it must start as a **letter** or an **underscore**
 - Python treats characters differently depending on the class, i.e. '1' is not 1
-- When in doubt reference [Python documenation](https://docs.python.org/)
+- When in doubt reference [Python documentation](https://docs.python.org/)

 ## Manipluating the string = str
-Any string / str can be modified, there are many tools at your disposal to convert the character to whatever endstate.
+Any string / str can be modified, there are many str.methods at your disposal to transform the characters to your need.

 ### String Splicing
 Essentially selecting a character by picking it's positional place in the word.
 Remember positional value starts from 0 and empty value (i.e. blank space) counts.